FiyinfobaO/lex-voicepayment-lamda-functions/README.md

-This is the lambda functions that is used for performing validations on the voice chatbot while calling the EYOWO API to carry out respective transactions.
+This is the lambda function that is used for performing validations on the Amazon Lex voice chatbot while calling the EYOWO API to carry out respective transactions.

 The chatbot performs 2 main functions/intents: